Nathan Hale: Death and purported last words

 According to the standards of the time, spies were hanged as illegal combatants.
 By all accounts, Hale comported himself well before the hanging.
 Frederick MacKensie, a British officer, wrote this diary entry for the day:

 He behaved with great composure and resolution, saying he thought it the duty of every good Officer, to obey any orders given him by his Commander-in-Chief; and desired the Spectators to be at all times prepared to meet death in whatever shape it might appear.

 On the morning of September 22, 1776, Hale was marched along Post Road to the Park of Artillery, which was next to a public house called the Dove Tavern (at modern-day 66th Street and Third Avenue), and hanged.
 He was 21 years old.

 No official records were kept of Hale's final speech.
 It has traditionally been reported that his last words, either entirely or in part, were: "I only regret that I have but one life to lose for my country."
 The account of the quote originated with British Captain John Montresor, who was present at the hanging.
 The next day, he spoke with American Captain William Hull under a flag of truce.
 Hull recorded in his memoirs the following quote by Montresor:

 "On the morning of his execution," continued the officer, "my station was near the fatal spot, and I requested the Provost Marshal [William Cunningham] to permit the prisoner to sit in my marquee, while he was making the necessary preparations.
 Captain Hale entered: he was calm, and bore himself with gentle dignity, in the consciousness of rectitude and high intentions.
 He asked for writing materials, which I furnished him: he wrote two letters, one to his mother and one to a brother officer.
 He was shortly after summoned to the gallows.
 But a few persons were around him, yet his characteristic dying words were remembered.
 He said, 'I only regret, that I have but one life to lose for my country.

 Because Hull was not an eyewitness to Hale's speech, some historians have questioned the reliability of this account.

 Over the years, there has been a great deal of speculation as to whether Hale uttered this line or some variation of it.
-If Hale did not originate the statement, it is possible he instead repeated a passage from Joseph Addison's play Cato, which was widely popular at the time and an ideological inspiration to many Whigs:
+If Hale did not originate the statement, it is possible he instead repeated a passage from Joseph Addison's play Cato, which was widely popular at the time and an ideological inspiration to many Patriots:

 How beautiful is death, when earn'd by virtue!